 If your written policy is that all applicants must have a credit score equal to or above 650, denying a tenant with a score of 600 is clear and defensible – no risk of a discrimination issue.
 But what if one applicant has a score of 700 and another has a score of 715?
 What are the rules surrounding denial of a qualified tenant?

 Because of this, many landlords simply implement a first come, first served policy among qualified candidates.
 But like many things in rental housing (and in law) this is not one-size fits all.
-First, make sure you understand the information provided by credit checks and criminal histories.
+First, make sure you can interpret your tenants credit report and background checks.
 Also ensure you have a strong understanding of your market and the types of applicants you would expect to see.
 If you believe and can justify additional criteria to determine who among qualified candidates is most qualified, write it down just like you did with your screening standards and stick to it.

 For more interesting articles on managing your properties, be sure to subscribe to our blog and Like us on Facebook.
 And don’t forget to share your thoughts in the comments!